Biexciton-like quartet condensates in an electron-hole liquid: Results and Discussion

 \section{Results and Discussion}

-In order to figure out the differences between the results with and without the biexciton-like Cooper quartet correlations, we take the electron $M_e$ and hole mass $M_h$ to be the same as $0.511$~MeV, the four-body (biexciton) binding energy $B_{\rm XX}$ as $500$~meV to characterize the electron-hole interaction strength $U_{\rm C}$, and the momentum cutoff $\Lambda=100k_{\rm F}$, where $k_{\rm F}=(3\pi^2\rho/2)^{\frac{1}{3}}$ is the Fermi momentum.
+To figure out the differences between the results with and without the biexciton-like Cooper quartet correlations, we take the electron $M_e$ and hole mass $M_h$ to be the same as $0.511$~MeV, the four-body (biexciton) energy $B_{\rm XX}$ as $500$~meV to characterize the electron-hole interaction strength $U_{\rm C}$, and the momentum cutoff $\Lambda=100k_{\rm F}$, where $k_{\rm F}=(3\pi^2\rho/2)^{\frac{1}{3}}$ is the Fermi momentum.
+It should be noted that $B_{\rm XX}= 500$ meV is close to the value $434$ meV employed in Ref.~\cite{Florez2020Phys.Rev.B102.115302}.